 That’s the good news.
 The bad news is that Hansen has opted for the tone of a zealot: he doesn’t merely extol the virtues of his favored policy, he actually lashes out at anyone who prefers a slightly different alternative to his policy.
 Die-hard environmental champions in Congress who support cap-and-trade instead of Hansen’s carbon tax are, in Hansen’s view, nothing more than representatives of a government that’s lying to the people.
 Environmental advocates who’ve fought for decades to protect the climate “have been in Washington a little too long.”

 You get the drift.
 Rather than turn his fire at the REAL enemies of a sound climate policy—the fossil fuel industries that have stymied progress for decades — Hansen trains his fire at his potential allies.
-The result: a circular firing squad that reminds me of the scene in Monty Python’s The Life of Brian, where the People’s Front of Judea declares its undying enmity for the scoundrels in the Judean People’s Front I’m sure the coal industry is watching the spat that Hansen’s set in motion, and yucking it up big time.
+The result: a circular firing squad that reminds me of the scene in Monty Python’s The Life of Brian, where the People’s Front of Judea declares its undying enmity for the scoundrels in the Judean People’s Front.
+I have to imagine that the coal industry is watching the spat that Hansen’s set in motion, and yucking it up big time.

 But what’s especially nettlesome here is that Hansen’s opposition to cap and trade is based on two fundamental misunderstandings.
 First, Hansen implies that cap and trade and carbon taxes are completely different systems.
 But (yes, I’ll say it for the thousandth time)—they’re not!!!
 Economically, they’re really two peas in a pod.
 Second, Hansen talks as if his carbon tax idea were completely bulletproof—capable of passing both houses of Congress without getting watered down.
 But that’s bunk!!
 For every potential weakness in a cap and trade system, there’s a way to mirror that weakness in a carbon tax regime.
 The problems that Hansen finds in the cap-and-trade bills being considered in Congress are almost all about politics, not any “inherent” flaws in cap and trade.